sjtu-marl/ZSC-Eval/README.md

 ./install_grf.sh
 ```

-## 📝 How to use ZSC-Eval for Evlauating ZSC Algorithms
+## 📝 How to use ZSC-Eval for Evaluating ZSC Algorithms

 After installation, here is the steps to use ZSC-Eval for evaluating the ZSC algorithms.
 We use the Overcooked Environment as an example.